dustinpfister/test_threejs/views/dae/count_down_basic/README.md

 * (done) have a cd3-ground.blend that will be the rest of the scene
 * (done) work out a texture for cd3-ground.blend
 * (done) make textures for cd3-nums.blend

+## cd4-nums.

+I wanted to add at least a colon object to use for timer values with cd4-nums.

+* () just add a colon object with the same textures as the numbers